OpenBazaar/spvwallet/README.md

-  balance                  get the wallet balance bumpfee                  bump the tx fee chaintip                 return the height of the chain createmultisigsignature  Create a p2sh multisig signature currentaddress           get the current bitcoin address estimatefee              Estimate the fee for a tx getconfirmations         get the number of confirmations for a tx getfeeperbyte            get the current bitcoin fee gettransaction           get a specific transaction haskey                   does key exist masterprivatekey         get the wallet's master private key masterpublickey          get the wallet's master public key multisign                Combine multisig signatures newaddress               get a new bitcoin address peers                    get info about peers resyncblockchain         re-download the chain of headers
+  balance                  get the wallet balance bumpfee                  bump the tx fee chaintip                 return the height of the chain createmultisigsignature  create a p2sh multisig signature currentaddress           get the current bitcoin address estimatefee              estimate the fee for a tx getconfirmations         get the number of confirmations for a tx getfeeperbyte            get the current bitcoin fee gettransaction           get a specific transaction haskey                   does key exist masterprivatekey         get the wallet's master private key masterpublickey          get the wallet's master public key multisign                combine multisig signatures newaddress               get a new bitcoin address peers                    get info about peers resyncblockchain         re-download the chain of headers